bradgwest/paap/write/paper.md

 \end{figure}

 Figure \ref{fig:tsne_medium} shows the distribution of photographs vs other mediums.
-Although not perfectly, the algorithm appears to cluster photgraphs together, with some clusters showing only a handful of photographs.
+Although not perfectly, the algorithm appears to cluster photographs together, with some clusters showing only a handful of photographs.
 Again, we expect some of this similarity.
 Many of the photographs are grayscale, converted to RGB, resulting in homogenous channel values for each pixel.
 This reduces pixel variability and is an image feature shared across all grayscale images.
-In addition, as explored below in figures \ref{color_hist_3} and \ref{color_hist_8}, the pixel intensity and entropy of photographs is likely to be more similar than the universe of paintings and photographs; visualising the natural world is a stricter constraint on artistic variability than what's possible with a brush and paint.
+In addition, as explored below in figures \ref{color_hist_3} and \ref{color_hist_8}, the pixel intensity and entropy of photographs is likely to be more similar than the universe of paintings and photographs; visualizing the natural world is a stricter constraint on artistic variability than what's possible with a brush and paint.

 \begin{figure}